Kong/docs.konghq.com/app/docs/enterprise/0.31-x/installation/docker.md

           -p 8004:8004 \
           kong-ee

 10. Congratulations!
 You now have Kong Enterprise installed and running.
 Test it by visiting: http://localhost:8002 (Admin GUI).
-If you load the Dev Portal (http://localhost:8003) expect a blank page until you follow these instructions: https://getkong.org/docs/enterprise/0.31-x/developer-portal/introduction/
+If you load the Dev Portal (http://localhost:8003) expect a blank page until you follow these [instructions.](https://getkong.org/docs/enterprise/0.31-x/developer-portal/introduction/)

 ## FAQs

 - Starting with Kong `0.30`, the Admin API only listens on the local interface by default.
 This was done as a security enhancement.
-Note that here, we are overriding that in the above example with `KONG_ADMIN_LISTEN=0.0.0.0:8001` because Docker container networking benefits from more open settings and enables the Admin GUI & Dev Portal to talk more easily with the Kong Proxy.
+Note that here, we are overriding that in the above example with `KONG_ADMIN_LISTEN=0.0.0.0:8001` because Docker container networking benefits from more open settings and enables the Admin GUI & Dev Portal to talk with the Kong Proxy.

 - Starting with 0.29, without a license properly referenced, you’ll get errors running migrations.
 Also, without a license, you'll do a “docker start <name>” and not see an error attempting to start the container.
 But when you check the process, it won’t be running.
 Doing a “docker logs <container_name>” will show you: